 A quick coffee gets your early-morning gym session started, and it’s common to see athletes with shaker bottles exiting the gym with a post-workout protein shake.
 But what about the time between the coffee and the protein shake?
 Should athletes be eating during the workout?
-If so, how much, when, and what should they eat in order to optimize performance?
+If so, how much, when, and what should they eat to optimize performance?

 These questions don’t have simple answers.
 While we accept that we will become physically tired during training, how do we know if we are getting tired more than necessary because we aren’t fueling properly?
 Could this lack of energy be fixed by fueling during our workout?
-Furthermore, how can metabolic tracking tools like a continuous glucose monitors (CGM) help provide feedback on energy utilization to help optimize performance?
+Furthermore, how can metabolic tracking tools like continuous glucose monitors (CGM) provide feedback on energy utilization to optimize performance?

 This article will dive into:

 - How our muscles use fuel to perform

 - Types of fuel